 This post is republished on our blog with permission from Alexander Ervik Johnsen, Blogger, Senior Solution Architect, Technology Evangelist, Author and Speaker, based in Oslo – Norway.
 The original post appears here on Alexander’s blog.
+Check out Alexander’s latest blog around the topic of Citrix ICA.

 Troubleshooting End User Experience with Advanced Citrix ICA/HDX Metrics and Analysis